BTreeMap/PromptPipe/docs/debug-mode.md

 - Debug directory is created automatically with permissions 0755
 - Failed debug logging operations are logged as warnings but don't affect API functionality
 - Debug logging has minimal performance impact on API calls
+- Structured thinking is appended as an extra system instruction; maintaining it permanently avoids prompt divergence, so there is intentionally no runtime toggle to disable it.